Sophia (empress)

 Aelia Sophia (Greek: Σοφία) (c.
 530 – c./aft.
-601) was Byzantine empress as the wife of Emperor Justin II.
+601) was Eastern Roman empress as the wife of Emperor Justin II.
 Sophia participated in the governance of the empire; she took an interest in the financial and foreign policies, and served as regent alongside Tiberius II during Justin's incapacity from 573 until 578.

 Early life

 According to the Ecclesiastical History of John of Ephesus and the Chronicle of Victor of Tunnuna, Sophia was a niece of Theodora, the Empress consort of Justinian I. John of Ephesus did not specify the identities of her parents.
 According to the Secret History of Procopius, Theodora had only two siblings: her older sister Comito and younger sister Anastasia; either one could be the mother of Sophia.
 Procopius identifies Comito as a leading hetaera of her age.
 John Malalas records that Comito (b. ca 500) married general Sittas in 528.
 Sittas may thus be the father of Sophia.
 Whether Anastasia ever married is unknown.

 During the reign of Justinian I (527–565), Theodora may have arranged for Sophia to marry the emperor's nephew Justin.
 According to the Chronicon of Victor of Tunnuna, Justin was a son of Dulcidius and Vigilantia.
 The father's name is also given as Dulcissimus in genealogical resources.
 Vigilantia and her brother, Justinian I, were children of Petrus Sabbatius and a senior Vigilantia, who was a sister of Justin I.

 According to John of Ephesus and Michael the Syrian, Sophia and Justin were both initially Monophysites who converted to Chalcedonianism to gain favor with their uncle Justinian.